-Specifies the amount of time after piercing the part that the torch travels at Creep Speed.
-Creep Speed is determined by a setup parameter at the Speeds setup screen and is a percentage of the programmed cut speed.
-After the Creep Time is completed, the control accelerates to full cut speed.
+Specifies the period after pierce complete that the laser head travels at Creep Speed.
+Creep Speed is determined by a setup parameter in the Speeds setup screen and is a percentage of the programmed cut speed.
+After Creep Time is complete, the control accelerates to full cut speed.